 2.3 Key roles and areas of responsibility

 The Group attaches importance to having a supervisory and management structure that promotes targeted and independent management and control.
-Responsibility for risk management has therefore been divided between different roles in accordance with the figure below.
+Responsibility for risk management has therefore been divided between different roles in accordance with figure 2.1.